De Gea stars in United's sixth successive win

 After a slow start to the campaign United appear to have been revitalised by Van Gaal and goals from Wayne Rooney, Juan Mata and Robin van Persie sealed a sixth consecutive league win to keep them in third place.

-Liverpool are languishing in mid-table, dropping to 10th after Tottenham Hotspur climbed above them with a 2-1 victory at Swansea City in the day's other fixture.

-That said, it was a flattering margin for United, with many observers making United's keeper David De Gea man of the match.
+That said, it was a flattering margin, with many observers making United's goalkeeper David De Gea man of the match.

 The Spaniard pulled off a succession of important saves, mainly from Raheem Sterling in the first half and substitute Mario Balotelli in the second.

-It was a typically feisty contest between the old rivals, ending with seven yellow cards, four to United before halftime.
+It was a typically feisty contest between the old rivals, ending with seven yellow cards, four of them to United before halftime.

 Other statistics showed Liverpool had more shots and corners as well as plenty of possession but crucially they could not convert their chances, and made mistakes in conceding each goal.